 Japan modernized rapidly on its own power.

-closing the country, and, in addition, disliked the westernized Japan.
+But Korea was closing the country, and disliked the westernized Japan.

 After some skirmishes with 3 countries in Korea, Japan made war against China in 1894.

-In 1895 Japan won and got a part of China and Taiwan.
+In 1895, Japan won the war and got a part of China and Taiwan.